erdii/enhancements/enhancements/E-0001-secret-handling.md

 ```

 The api must:
-- Default `.strategy` to `{watch: {}}` (default to the watch strategy if unspecified).
+- Default `.spec.strategy` to `{watch: {}}` (default to the watch strategy if unspecified).
+- Enforce that the `.spec.strategy` is immutable and cannot be chanded on a live SecretSync object to avoid cache/finalizer confusions.
-- Enforce that only `.stategy.watch` or `.stategy.poll` are set and not both.
+- Enforce that only `.spec.stategy.watch` or `.spec.stategy.poll` are set and not both.
-- Enforce that, if the `poll` strategy is in use, then `.stategy.poll.interval` must be set.
+- Enforce that, if the `poll` strategy is in use, then `.spec.stategy.poll.interval` must be set.
-- Enforce a lower bound on `.stategy.poll.interval` to prevent DoSing the pko-manager.
+- Enforce a lower bound on `.spec.stategy.poll.interval` to prevent DoSing the pko-manager.
 - Enforce an upper bound on the length of `.spec.dest[]` which must not exceed 32 items to prevent DoSing the pko-manager.
 - Enforce unique items in `.spec.dest[]`.
 - Report a Paused status condition.